-As per Article (8) of section (2) of financial regulations issued for insurance companies in U.A.E., the Company shall at times comply with the requirements of solvency margin.
-As of 31 December 2016, the Company had a solvency deficit compared to minimum capital requirement of AED 100 million.
-The Company has alignment period of one year till December 2017 to comply with the requirement of solvency margin.
+Further, as per Article (8) of section (2) of financial regulations issued for insurance companies in U.A.E., the Company shall at all times comply with the requirements of solvency margin.
+As of 31 December 2017, the Company had a solvency deficit and the Company is in the process of complying with the requirements of solvency margin.